The Nature of the Si II 6150A, Ca II HK, Ca II IR-triplet, and other Spectral Features in Supernova Type Ia Spectra: Introduction

-It is well known that atomic transition lines formed in a rapidly expanding atmosphere, like \snia, form P-Cyg profiles \citep{Lamers99}.
+It is well known that atomic transition lines formed in a rapidly expanding atmosphere like \snia\ have P-Cyg profiles \citep{Lamers99}.
 P-Cyg profiles generally show a superposition of an emission wing that is more or less symmetric around the transition's rest wavelength plus an absorption wing that is blue shifted.
-But the precise shape of P-Cyg profiles in relativistically expanding atmospheres, and specifically the ratio of emission to absorption, strongly depends on details of the atmosphere \citep{Hutsemekers93}: 1) The radial extension of the line forming region; 2) The velocity gradient across the line forming region; 3) The wavelength dependence of the ``continuum'' and its change across the line forming region.
+But the precise shape of P-Cyg profiles in relativistically expanding atmospheres, and specifically the ratio of emission to absorption, strongly depends on details of the atmosphere \citep{Hutsemekers93}, including: 1) The radial extension of the line forming region; 2) The velocity gradient across the line forming region; and 3) The wavelength dependence of the ``continuum'' and its change across the line forming region.

-Parameterized models of \snia\ atmospheres, like SYNOW \citep{Fisher00, Branch09} or SYNAPPS \citep{Thomas11}, have proven to be very powerful and rewarding tools for the interpretation of \snia\ spectra.
-Specifically, these models made it possible to identify lines and study the composition of observed \snia.
-However, these models do not account for the geometrical extension of the line forming regions nor the velocity gradients and change of the ``continuum'' flux across the line forming regions involved in shaping the P-Cyg profiles.
-Therefore, such models can not be expected to give accurate and physically realistic profile shapes, even though the large number of free parameters usually enables a rather precise reproduction of observed spectra.

-Another fact that complicates the interpretation of \snia\ spectra is the large number of transition lines that leave their signature in the spectra in an indistinguishable way (i.e., smeared out by the large expansion velocities of \snia\ atmospheres). \cite{Kasen06b} have shown that many millions of transitions are needed to calculate the \snia\ opacity accurately.
-Even though some of these lines are stronger than others, the background opacity formed by the millions of weaker lines is definitely not constant (see \citealt{Kasen06b}) and will leave its signature on the profiles of those stronger lines.
+Another fact that complicates the interpretation of \snia\ spectra is the large number of transition lines that leave their signature in the spectra in an indistinguishable way (i.e., smeared out by the large expansion velocities of \snia\ ejecta).
+As shown by \cite{Kasen06b} and \cite{Kromer09} tens of millions of transitions must be included to calculate the \snia\ opacity accurately.
+Even though some of these lines are stronger than others, the background opacity formed by the millions of weaker lines is not gray \citep{Kasen06b}, which leaves its signature on the profiles of those stronger lines.

-Clearly, the line profiles in \snia\ spectra contain a large amount of information about the detailed atmospheric conditions and understanding their nature is the key to elevate the use and yields of spectroscopic observations to a higher level.
-In this paper we will demonstrate that \SitAbs\ and many other features are in fact emission dominated and that commonly used measures like the pEW and the absorption velocity are little related to the actual properties of the these features.
+Clearly, the line profiles in \snia\ spectra contain a large amount of information about the detailed atmospheric conditions (like the distribution of nuclear products), and understanding them better will increase the power of spectroscopic observations to improve our understanding of \snia\.
+In this paper we will demonstrate that the P-Cyg profiles of \SitAbs\ and many other lines can be emission- instead of absorption-dominated well before peak brightness.
+We also show the implications this has for interpreting the pEW and the Doppler shift of absorption-like line features.